rdcli/rdc.etl/doc/transform/index.rst

 Transformations
 ===============

-.. module:: rdc.etl.transform
+.. automodule:: rdc.etl.transform
-:synopsis: base and bundled transformations

 Transformations are the basic bricks to build ETL processes.
 Basically, it gets lines from its ``input`` and sends transformed lines to its ``output``.

 You're highly encouraged to use he ``rdc.etl.transform.Transform`` class as a base for your custom transforms, as it